babaksoft/LangCoach/README.md

 # User stories
 Adding a quick set of user stories to shape an initial design

-## Story 1 : As a tool admin, I want to define topic-based words and phrases, so that a learner can improve his/her vocabulary for different topics
+## Story 1 : As a tool admin, I want to manage topic-based words and phrases, so that a learner can improve his/her vocabulary for different topics

-## Story 2 : As a tool admin, I want to define verb conjugation tables, so that a learner can practice correct usage of verbs
+## Story 2 : As a tool admin, I want to manage verb conjugation tables, so that a learner can practice correct usage of verbs

 ## Story 3 : As a learner, I want to review all words and phrases for a topic, so that I can better learn usage and meaning of words for that topic